 The Centers for Medicare and Medicaid Services (CMS) use a five-star quality rating system to evaluate health plans.
 The Star Rating can tell you a lot about a company’s customer service, member satisfaction, benefits, and overall quality.
 Pay attention to those stars!
 Based on real members’ answers to surveys and questionnaires, companies receive updated ratings annually.
 These rankings make it easy to weed out less than the best.

 You do not want to miss enrollment; otherwise, you will end up waiting another year for coverage.
 So, as they say, carpe diem!
 There is no time better than the present to review your plan and make changes if needed.
 After you have compared plans and prices, it’s a good idea to call the insurance company representative or talk with a licensed insurance agent.
 Make sure you do all of this with ample time because you won’t want to miss out on your enrollment period.

 TAKE A LOOK AT THESE IMPORTANT DATES:

 FIRST-TIME MEDICARE ENROLLMENT Turning 65?You have a seven-month window around your birthday month.

 That is: Three months before your birthday month, three months after your birthday month, and of course, your birthday month.
 (P.S.
 Happy Birthday!)

 Mark your calendars.
 Every year from October 15 to December 7 you are allowed to make changes and switch plans.
 This is a great opportunity to review your coverage to make sure it still works for you.

-MEDICARE ADVANTAGE DISENROLLMENT PERIOD
+MEDICARE ADVANTAGE OPEN ENROLLMENT PERIOD